NETT: Solving Inverse Problems with Deep Neural Networks: Introduction

 \section{Introduction}

 We study the stable solution of inverse problems of the form

-Here $\Fo \colon \DD \subseteq \XX \to \YY$ is a possibly nonlinear operator between Banach spaces $(\XX, \enorm)$ and $(\YY, \enorm)$ with domain $\DD$.
-We thereby allow a possibly infinite-dimensional function space setting, but clearly the approach and results apply to a finite dimensional setting as well.
+Here $\Fo \colon \DD \subseteq \XX \to \YY$ is a possibly non-linear operator between reflexive Banach spaces $(\XX, \enorm)$ and $(\YY, \enorm)$ with domain $\DD$.
+We allow a possibly infinite-dimensional function space setting, but clearly the approach and results apply to a finite dimensional setting as well.
 The element $\noise_\delta \in \YY$ models the unknown data error (noise) which is assumed to satisfy the estimate $\snorm{\noise_\delta } \leq \delta $ for some noise level $\delta \geq 0$.
-We focus on the ill-posed (or ill-conditioned) case where without additional information, the solution of \eqref{eq:ip} is either highly unstable, highly undetermined, or both.
+We focus on the ill-posed (or ill-conditioned) case where without additional information, the solution of \eqref{eq:ip} is either highly unstable, highly underdetermined, or both.
 Many inverse problems in biomedical imaging, geophysics, engineering sciences, or elsewhere can be written in such a form (see, for example, \cite{engl1996regularization,natterer01mathematical,scherzer2009variational}).
-For its stable solution one has to employ regularization methods, which are based on approximating~\eqref{eq:ip} by neighboring well-posed problems, which enforce stability and uniqueness.
+For its stable solution one has to employ regularization methods, which are based on approximating~\eqref{eq:ip} by neighboring well-posed problems that enforce stability and uniqueness.